ravenhillh/gallerist/_PRESS_RELEASE.md

 - Nathan Cassiani, GLLRST Developer

+"I love spending time on GLLRST.
+I just get so frustrated when my friends beat me to a piece that I want!"
+- JQ Public

 ## How to Get Started
   <!-- > Describe how easy it is to get started. -->

   Log in via your google account, then check out the search page and start looking for new pieces to add to your collection.
 Check out the user gallery, and add friends who share your artistic interests.

-  Join GLLRST and start curating your own collection, now!
+  Join GLLRST and start curating your own collection, today!